hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

     url: str,
     save_path: str
 ) -> Optional[Path]:
-    """Download a video from a URL and save it locally asynchronously.
+    """Downloads a video from a URL and saves it locally asynchronously.

-    :param url: The URL of the video to download.
+    :param url: The URL of the video.
     :type url: str
     :param save_path: The path to save the downloaded video.
     :type save_path: str
-    :raises aiohttp.ClientError: if there's a network error.
+    :raises aiohttp.ClientError: If there's an error during the download.
-    :returns: The path to the saved video file if successful, or None otherwise.
+    :returns: The path to the saved file, or None if the operation failed.
     """
     save_path = Path(save_path)